#Is Buying an Apartment Complex a Good Investment?

-The first thing to consider is whether or not an apartment complex is even a good investment.
+The first thing to consider is whether buying a specific apartment complex is a good investment and if you have time to manage the property.
 Owning a few small rental properties are easier to manage, and tenants are easier to work with on a 1-to-1 basis.
 With an apartment complex, there are more potential vacancies and large scale problems you might face.

 What makes an apartment building a safe and stable investment is the fact that when you own a building or apartment complex, you’ll have multiple individual apartments in your portfolio.
 So when a few are vacant, you will likely have others filled, which means you won’t lose as much cash flow.
 And, when you are entirely full, you will have a much larger stream of income.
 An apartment building allows you to expand your portfolio with just one purchase.